Azure/terraform-azurerm-avm-res-maintenance-maintenanceconfiguration/examples/in_guest_scope/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple example for the Maintenance Configuration module
+# Guest Scope Maintenance Configuration Example

-This deploys the module in its simplest form; leveraging the default values in the module.
+This deploys the module with the `scope` of `InGuestPatch` with the supporting attributes for its configuration.

 ```hcl
 terraform {